 The dual mode radios in Bluetooth Smart Ready devices are also backwards compatible with all of the billions of Bluetooth devices in the market today.
 Single-mode radios will not work with existing Bluetooth devices.

-Bluetooth Smart Ready devices are built to Bluetooth v4.0 specifications with GATT-based architecture, feature a dual-mode low energy radio, and allow for the device software to be updated by the consumer.
+Bluetooth Smart Ready devices are built to Bluetooth v4.0 specifications (and higher) with GATT-based architecture, feature a dual-mode low energy radio, and allow for the device software to be updated by the consumer.
 Manufacturers of Bluetooth Smart Ready devices should also provide a way for third parties to create and distribute applications that receive data from Bluetooth devices.

 Bluetooth Smart devices will mainly be small, button-cell powered sensors (data collectors) designed to gather a specific type of information – are all the windows on my house locked, what is my blood glucose level, how much do I weigh today? – and send it to a Bluetooth Smart Ready device.